bitwiseworks/python-os2/Doc/library/sqlite3.rst

       The cursor will be unusable from this point forward; a :exc:`ProgrammingError` exception will be raised if any operation is attempted with the cursor.

+   .. method:: setinputsizes(sizes)

+      Required by the DB-API.
+Does nothing in :mod:`sqlite3`.

+   .. method:: setoutputsize(size [, column])

+      Required by the DB-API.
+Does nothing in :mod:`sqlite3`.

    .. attribute:: rowcount

       Although the :class:`Cursor` class of the :mod:`sqlite3` module implements this